 World First is one of the best established and well known specialist currency exchange providers.
 Headquartered in the UK, they provide dedicated international money transfers around the world.
-World First serves individuals and businesses, including online ecommerce exchange services.
+World First serves individuals and businesses, including online e-commerce exchange services.

 Like many specialist currency providers, World First is designed for transferring larger amounts overseas, and they have a minimum transfer limit of £250 (or the equivalent in a local currency) online or £1,000 over the phone.
-Money can be transferred using their website, via calling their customer service center, or through using their mobile app on Android, iPhone or Android Watch.
+Money can be transferred using their website, via calling their customer service centre, or through using their mobile app on Android, iPhone or Android Watch.

 Although they are not as keenly priced as some other specialist currency exchange providers, this is offset by an extremely high level of service.
 We recommend them for individuals and businesses who are not exceptionally price-sensitive, but who want the reassurance of reliable currency transfers coupled with a personal account manager.

 In summary, World First provides a very high-quality service combined with a dedicated account manager.
 Although they do not have the lowest fees, they are ideal if you want reliable, trustworthy exchange rates with a personal touch.

 - Savings of 0.25% to 4% with World First exchange rates compared to a bank;

 - Personal account manager provided as standard to help you with currency transfers;

 Rapid transfer of funds from one currency to another;